 - The nature and extent of the loss caused by any breaches of those duties

 This can be a complicated process and the merits of each claim will often depend on the specific background events that give rise to it.
+For example, and in the context of residential property, much can depend on whether the RICS Home Survey undertaken was a Level 1 survey, Level 2 survey or Level 3 survey, each of which imposes different professional obligations on the surveyor.
 For this reason, caution should always be exercised when relying on the reported outcome of one claim, to assess the merits of another.

 How to make a claim for surveyor negligence

-Most professional negligence claims against surveyors and valuers are commenced by correspondence and by following the procedures set out in the Pre-Action Protocol for Professional Negligence.
+Most surveyor negligence and valuer negligence claims are commenced by correspondence and by following the procedures set out in the Pre-Action Protocol for Professional Negligence.
 While in some cases it may also be necessary to institute court proceedings, a considerable number of cases are resolved without the need to do so.

 The aim of the Protocol is to make the process of resolving professional negligence claims more open and more efficient and, by doing so, to reduce the number of claims that require judicial intervention.
 Happily, and since the introduction of the Protocol in July 2001, the vast majority of professional negligence claims are now resolved at the Protocol stage and without the need to initiate and pursue costly and time-consuming court proceedings.